-- ii) Faculty members of all courses of the semester - iii) Six student representatives (male and female) of each class nominated by the Head of the Department in consultation with the relevant faculty advisors - iv) All faculty advisors and the class advisors. - v) Head of the Department - 8.3 The class committee shall meet at least four times during the semester.
-The first meeting will be held within two weeks from the date of commencement of classes, in which the nature of continuous assessment for various courses and the weightages for each component of assessment will be decided for the first and second assessment.
-The second meeting will be held within a week after the date of first assessment report, to review the students' performance and for follow up action.
-The third meeting will be held within a week after the second assessment report, to review the students' performance and for follow up action. - 8.4 During these three meetings the student members representing the entire class, shall meaningfully interact and express opinions and suggestions to improve the effectiveness of the teaching-learning process. - 8.5 The fourth meeting of the class committee, excluding the student members, shall meet within 5 days from the last day of the semester end examination to analyze the performance of the students in all the components of assessments and decide their grades in each course.
+- 8.4 During these two meetings the student members, shall meaningfully interact and express opinions and suggestions to improve the effectiveness of the teaching-learning process, curriculum and syllabi, etc. - 8.5 The third meeting of the class committee, excluding the student members, shall meet within 5 days from the last day of the semester end examination to analyze the performance of the students in all the components of assessments and decide their grades in each course.
 The grades for a common course shall be decided by the concerned course committee and shall be presented to the class committee(s) by the concerned course coordinator.

-9.0 REGISTRATION AND ENROLMENT
+9.0 REGISTRATION AND ENROLLMENT